 Ask your school or college for help

 Ask your school or college for any help they can give.
-Some may have student funds which you could apply to, others will let you have venue space for events, or ask about the possibility of mufti days or special events.
+Some may have student funds which you could apply for, others will let you have venue space for events.

 Pack bags at your local supermarket

-Supermarkets will often allow you and your friends to assist with bag packing for an afternoon and it’s a wonderful way to get donations from shoppers while you talk to them about your volunteering plans.
+Supermarkets in some regions will often allow you and your friends to assist with bag packing for an afternoon and it’s a wonderful way to get donations from shoppers while you talk to them about your volunteering plans.

 Approach local businesses and community groups